Are you a digital currency exchange provider?

 What happens next?

-AUSTRAC has published draft AML/CTF Rules for public consultation, which is open from 16 January to 13 February 2018.
-You can send us feedback about the draft Rules during this period.
+AUSTRAC published draft AML/CTF Rules for public consultation, which was open from 16 January to 13 February 2018.
+AUSTRAC will consider feedback received, in finalising these Rules.

 AUSTRAC will keep you updated via our homepage as information and guidance becomes available, including the date when the new obligations commence.